George Thomas Drost

 * 1946

-• "Curd cheese in any quantity.
-You couldn't get that [in the US].
-But seriously - the cuisine was pretty much replicable in the Czech regions or nearby.
-You probably couldn't wear a traditional costume, [have] your car, your Tatra, your Skoda, your Wartburg, or whatever the cars were.
-But overall, the compensation in America, from a material point of view, was not really a problem.
-It was really about the relationships that they had with family members, and the loss of relationships with their mothers and their brother and sister, and the opportunity to be with friends and family members, and the pleasant experiences that they had in the places that they went - in Velké Bílovice or Radhoštěd."
+• Tvarůžky in all amounts.
+You couldn't find that.
+But seriously, there the cuisines could be replicated to a great degree in the Czech lands or the close.
+Likely you wouldn't be wearing the native costume – the „kroj“, you had your car, your Tatra, your Skoda, the Wartburg or whatever the automobiles were.
+But overall, the replacement in America from a material sense, was not really an issue.
+It was really the relationships that they had with their family members and the loss of society with mothers and with the brother and sister and the ability to be with friends and family members and the comfort that they had in places that they visited in Velké Bílovice or to go to Radhošť.
+Just absorb the nature and the natural amenities of the Czech experience and Czech lands.

-• "We were very happy to come here [to Czechoslovakia after 1989] again.
-That was the main thing - the opportunity to meet some of the family members in Brno again.
-But they were also shocked by how austere, sterile a country it was.
-It had no face that had life.
-It was like looking at a battered nation, a nation that was sad and needed to be energized.
-But maybe they were prejudiced.
-Maybe we didn't see the whole Czech experience.
-It was [here] grey, but I would say there were [also] slivers of hope.
-You saw people regaining their freedom.
-But we noticed that people here didn't have eye contact.
-There was always a little bit of suspicion.
-There wasn't the kind of community that you have in America, at least where we live."
+• They were very happy to come back.
+That was number one – to be able to reconnect with some of the family members in Brno.
+But they were also shocked by how austere, sterile of the country was.
+There was no face to it, that had life.
+It was very looking down at a beaten nation, the nation that was sad and needed an injection of energy.
+And again – looking through their eyes, they might have been prejudiced.
+And maybe we didn't see the whole Czech experience.
+But it was dower (?), drab and again, I'd say there were slivers of hope to that.
+You would see people who were regaining their freedom.
+But we noticed – people would not have eye contact.
+There was always a bit of suspicion.
+There wasn't a lot of community that you have in America, at least in our, where we live.

 • Celé nahrávky